-The internship program at KPRC Local 2 is designed to provide students with the opportunity to utilize their knowledge in various fields of communication by receiving hands-on experience.
-In addition to educational experience, they are able to enhance the overall productivity and efficiency of the television industry.
+The internship program at KPRC Channel 2 is designed to provide students with the opportunity to enhance their knowledge in various fields of communication by receiving hands-on experience in several KPRC departments.

-All students considered for the internship program have met certain academic standards and possess a sincere desire to make a solid and significant contribution to the operation of the television industry through their participation in our program.
+All students considered for the internship program will need to meet certain academic standards and should be highly motivated to learn and make solid contributions to the television industry.

-Internships are during the spring, summer and fall semesters.
-The spring and fall semesters last four months and the summer last two months.
+Internships are offered during the spring, summer and fall semesters.
+The spring and fall semesters last four months and the summer lasts two months.

-The criteria for selecting new interns are as follows:
+The criteria for selecting interns are as follows:

-• Interns are required to work a minimum of 15 to 20 hours per week to receive this credit.
+• Interns are required to work a minimum of 20 hours per week to receive this credit.

-Interested candidates are recommended to send a resume with a cover letter stating the department of interest and the days and hours available for work.
-Also required is a letter from the Internship Coordinator or Dean of your college/university stating that the credit received for the internship participation will be an essential element for course requirements and the total number of hours desired to meet this requirement.
+Interested candidates must send a resume with a cover letter stating the department of interest and the days and hours available for work.
+Also required is a letter from the Internship Coordinator or Dean of your college/university stating that academic course credit is being received for the internship participation and the total number of hours required.